SatelliteApplicationsCatapult/backup-pod-folder-to-s3/README.md

 # Backup a folder from a Kubernetes Pod to an S3 bucket

+Docker image to backup a folder within a Kubernetes Pod to an S3 bucket.

+The backup method implemented in this repo uses `tar` to backup a folder that is mounted in a user *Pod* by means of issuing `kubectl exec` within an ephemeral *Pod* that is deployed as part of a *CronJob*.
+It is specifically recommended to backup a *Persistent Volume* that cannot be mounted *ReadWriteMany* due to limitations with the *Storage Class* or Provider in use.
+If you're not limited to working with *ReadWriteOnce*, then please have a look at *restic*, *Velero*, and *Stash* instead of using the method described here.

 ## Example for backing up GeoServer's data folder

 ```bash